 In the autumn of 1948 Dobriansky was invited by the Association of Ukrainians in Great Britain to work in London on the editorial team of the Ukrainska Dumka newspaper.
 He joined the team in April 1949 and subsequently became editor-in-chief.
 In November of the same year he was removed from this position, but continued to work on the team until the Spring of 1950.
 In December 1949 he was elected to the financial oversight committee of the International Federation of Free Journalists of Central and Eastern Europe and Baltic and Balkan Countries.
 From November 1950 to December 1951 he co-edited (with Roman Holian) the independent Soborna Ukraina newspaper which was published in Paris.
 At the beginning of August 1954 Dobriansky began to work in the newly-created Ukrainian section of the US-funded Radio Liberation (renamed Radio Liberty in 1959) in Munich.
 In 1956 he became head of the Ukrainian section and remained in this post until his retirement in May 1972.

 From March to November 1951 he was head of the Ukrainian branch of the Transport and General Workers Union in London.
-From 1952 to 1954 he was a member of the financial oversight committee of the London Office of the Ukrainian National Council Executive Committee.
+From 1952 to 1954 he was a member of the financial oversight committee of the UK Representation of the Ukrainian National Council's Executive Body.
 From 1954 to the early 1970s he was a member of the Ukrainian National Council (UNC), initially as a representative of the Ukrainian National State Union (formed in Germany in 1946) and subsequently of the UNDO (revived in 1947 in Western Europe).
 For several years during this time he was a member of the UNC praesidium.